Angioplasty and Vascular Stenting

-Stents are specially designed mesh, metal tubes that are inserted into the body in a collapsed state on a catheter.
+Stents are specially designed mesh, metal tubes that are inserted into a blood vessel in a collapsed state on a catheter.
 They are expanded inside the vessel to prop the walls open.
 In some cases, a stent may have a synthetic fabric covering.

 How does the procedure work?

-Using image guidance, the balloon catheter is inserted through the skin into an artery.
-It is advanced to the site of the blockage where the balloon is inflated to open the vessel.
-It is deflated once the vessel is open.
+Using image guidance, the doctor inserts the balloon catheter through the skin into an artery.
+They advance the balloon across the site of the blockage where it is inflated to open the vessel.
+The doctor deflates the balloon once the vessel is open.
 In this process, the balloon expands the artery wall, increasing blood flow through the artery.
-A stent may be placed at the treatment site to hold the artery open.
+The doctor may place a stent at the treatment site to hold the artery open.

 How is the procedure performed?

-Angioplasty and stenting should only be performed by a physician specially trained in these minimally invasive techniques.
+Angioplasty and stenting should only be performed by a doctor specially trained in these minimally invasive techniques.